 - Don’t scrimp on paint.
 Get good quality paint, even if you can only afford a single coat.
 But don’t buy the top of the line either.
 Your best bet?
-Select a colour that’s one-step down from the top-of-the-line premium paint.
+Select a colour that’s one step down from the top-of-the-line premium paint.

 - Remember that painters do better on paint prices than you will.
 Frequently called a “contractors price,” your painter can, for example, buy paint at $32 a gallon and resell it to you for $35.
 Even with the mark-up, that’s still a better deal than if you bought it for retail at $38.
-Make sure to ask your painter how his/her paint pricing works.
+Make sure to ask your painter how their paint pricing works.

-- When evaluating exterior painters, ask for addresses of homes, they painted about five years ago.
+- When evaluating exterior painters, ask for addresses of homes they painted about five years ago.
 Then look at them.
 A good paint job should last about seven years.
 At five years, you’ll see just the beginning of paint wear around the eaves and gutters.

 - Remember, no matter how much you haggle with potential contractors to lower their bids, they still need to make a living.
 You can push too hard.
 If you pressure painters into lower prices, this only means they have to find cheaper labour to do the job.
-And cheap labour means a shoddier job.
+And affordable labour means a shoddier job.
 Either way, you generally get what you pay for.